openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public operator func [](key: K): V
 ```

-Function: Overloads the collection operator.
-If the key exists, returns the value corresponding to the key.
+Functionality: Operator overload for collections.
+If the key exists, returns the corresponding value.

 Parameters: